Sarah Robb O'Hagan

 Renowned Business Leader, CEO of EXOS the Performance Coaching Company, Former President of Equinox, Former Global President of Gatorade, Former Marketing Director at Nike and the Virgin Group

-• Disruption expert known for shaking up legacy products at big brands such as Nike and Gatorade
+• An influential innovation leader known for navigating turnaround and shaking up legacy products at big brands including Gatorade and Nike

 Play Video View Fees Add to List